asyncs/IRS/README.md

 cd ../test/serving
 ./../../build/serving
 ```
-To understand how ORS operates, you can navigate to its directory, 'ORS,' to take a closer look.
+To understand how ORS operates, you can navigate to its directory, 'ors' to take a closer look.